buildwithgrove/docs/docs/supported-methods/fantom.md

 # Fantom

 Fantom is a high-performance, scalable, and secure smart-contract platform.
 It is designed to overcome the limitations of previous generation blockchain platforms.
-Fantom's Supported Methods offer developers a wide array of functions to interact with the network, such as executing transactions, querying balances, and more.
+Fantom's supported methods offer developers a wide array of functions to interact with the network, such as executing transactions, querying balances, and more.

 | Methods | Description |
 | --- | --- |